 - It is necessary to consider the size of the load that is to be connected to the UPS.
 The load may consist of a specific type of computer, workstation, mini-mainframe, hard disk drive, or test equipment.

 - Once the equipment requiring a continuous power source is identified, the necessary rating of the UPS system can be determined by adding the volt-ampere (VA) rating on the nameplate of the equipment to be served by the UPS.

 Tips for keeping your PC physically secure

-- Always make sure that only authorized users access the computers.
+- Always maintain a redundant power supply and also make sure that only authorized users access the computers.